HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 When both are specified, `Cache-Control` takes precedence.

-Usage of the Cache-Control header has increased steadily since 2019.
-74% of responses on Mobile pages included the Cache-Control header, while 75% of responses on Desktop pages utilized the header.
+Usage of the `Cache-Control` header has increased steadily since 2019.
+74% of responses on Mobile pages included the `Cache-Control` header, while 75% of responses on Desktop pages utilized the header.
 From 2020, the usage of this specific header increased by 0.71% for Mobile and by 1.13% for Desktop.
-This leads us to believe there has been an increase in awareness in the community around proper usage of Cache-Control, notably for Desktop.
+This leads us to believe there has been an increase in awareness in the community around proper usage of `Cache-Control`, notably for Desktop.

 {{ figure_markup(
   image="cache-control-expires.png",